In conjunction with the American Society of Retina Specialists, the Macula Society, the Retina Society and Club Jules Gonin

-- Experience other Subspecialty Day meetings held on Friday, Nov.
-15 – Refractive Surgery.
+- Experience the Refractive Subspecialty Day meeting held on Friday, Oct.
+17.

 Retina Subspecialty Day Exhibits

-Tarek S. Hassan, MD; Peter K. Kaiser, MD
+Peter K. Kaiser, MD; Pravin U. Dugel, MD

 Program Planning Group

-Pravin U. Dugel, MD; Tarek S. Hassan, MD; Peter K. Kaiser, MD; Jennifer I. Lim, MD; Carl D. Regillo, MD, FACS
+Pravin U. Dugel, MD; Peter K. Kaiser, MD; Jennifer I. Lim, MD; Carl D. Regillo, MD, FACS

 The intended target audience for this program is vitreoretinal specialists, members in fellowship training and general ophthalmologists who are engaged in the diagnosis and treatment of vitreoretinal diseases.